Timing of electives vary from what is listed. Please discuss when to take your electives with your advisor.

 - Students who entered the department in Autumn 2018 or prior fulfill this requirement by taking the core required courses BIOST 536 and BIOST 537 (cross-listed with EPI 536 and 537), and are not required to take BIOST 504, but may optionally take it as a List 2 elective.

-- Elective courses may be taken S/NS or equivalent.
+- Elective courses may be taken S/NS or equivalent, pending approval of the Graduate Program Director.
 To earn the grade of "S," students must achieve a 2.7 or higher.

 Course recommendations and notes